 |ground pepper to taste [optional]|

-- Arrange the dressed vegetables in 3 separate mounds onto individual serving plates.
-Serve.
+- Arrange the dressed carrots and cucumbers in 2 separate mounds onto each individual serving plate.

 Nutrition Facts Table

 Servings of Canada's Food Guide1 serving of this recipe is equivalent to :

 - Free :

 - Added Sugar

 - Good source of :